 Unfortunately, accidents happen every day, even if drivers are diligent in preventing them.
 You may or may not be at fault, but either way, having a car accident checklist handy in case of an accident is a good idea.

 A car accident checklist list will aid you in collecting the proper information after an accident happens, so it’s a smart idea to print the car accident checklist now and store it in your glove box.

 For injury accidents, we can help.
-Contact our experienced team of personal injury attorneys at the Law Offices of Michael Pines, APC for a free consultation.
+Contact our experienced team of personal injury attorneys at the Pines Salomon Injury Lawyers, APC. for a free consultation.
 Our firm is dedicated to fighting for the people, therefore, no case is too big or small.
 We’re experts in handling insurance claims, without any out-of-pocket expense required on your behalf.
 Call us today at 1-858-551-2090 or contact us online.